List of P600 mountains in the British Isles

 On 9 November 2019, Norfolk climber Liam Chase became the first person to complete all 120 P600s in a single calendar year, starting with Cross Fell on 1 January, and ending with Pen y Fan.
-Chase was also only the seventh person recorded to have climbed all P600s over any time period.
+Chase was also only the fifteenth person recorded to have climbed all P600s over any time period.
+In 2025, Simon Tull completed the P600 in 93 days, and holds the record for the fastest ascent of all mountains.
+However, another climber, Tom Cormack, claimed on his Instagram account in July 2023 to have completed the list of 120 peaks in 75 days, 5 hours and 34 minutes.
+This claim was also reported on local radio.